EFTEC/CliOne/README.md

 ```

 The system allows reading multiple types of arguments

 * **first**: this argument does not have value, and it is position (in the very first position), it could be not be prefixed with a "-"
+* **command**: it is simmilar to **first** but it does not compares the name of the argument.
+  * cliprogram.php com -flag, first returns "com" if the argument is named first.  command returns "com" regardless of its name.
 * **second**: this argument is also positional (second position) and does not have any value
 * **last**: this argument is also positional and it is always at the latest argument
 * **flag**: the argument is prefixed with a single "-".
 This argument not need to be a single character.